LunarVim/LunarVim/docs/plugins/README.md

 lvim.builtin.dap.active = true -- (default: false)
 lvim.builtin.terminal.active = true
 ```

-::: warning IMPORTANT
+:::caution

-disabling a plugin will not take effect until you run `:PackerSync` or preferably `:LvimSyncCorePlugins`
+Disabling a plugin will not take effect until you run `:PackerSync` or preferably `:LvimSyncCorePlugins`

 :::

 You can press `<TAB>` to get autocomplete suggestions to explore these settings.